 Many organizations have been recycling materials such as paper, cardboard and glass for many years, but studies suggest that we’re still missing out on the opportunity to recycle millions of tons of waste every year.
 Company owners can promote and encourage recycling in several ways.
 One of the most impactful decisions you can make is reducing the amount of materials and products you buy and consume.
 This is particularly beneficial when it comes to non-recyclable items, but it can make a real difference with products made from recyclable substances, especially plastic.
 Some businesses have banned plastic water bottles and coffee cups, for example, while others are providing reusable cups and flasks for staff to use.
 Another significant step is providing boxes, bins and crates to make recycling easy and hassle-free.
 Introducing recycling policies and reminding members of staff about the benefits of recycling can also help.

 In addition to recycling, businesses can also embrace the concept of e-cycling.
 This is a form of recycling dedicated to electronic waste, also known as e-waste.
 A report produced by Apple in 2016 revealed that 61 million lbs of the 90 million lbs of waste gathered through phone recycling programs were reusable.
 We are increasingly reliant on technology, and often, we throw away smartphones, TVs, monitors, computers and kitchen appliances without giving recycling a second thought.
 You might be inclined to think twice next time you’re updating your office tech given the amount of gold in a cell phone.
-Although the monetary value of gold in an average iPhone amounts to around $1.82, there are now more cell phones in the world than human beings, and more than 150 million phones are thrown away each year.
+Although the monetary value of gold in an average iPhone amounts to around $1.82 – you can get gold quotes here if you want to see the latest prices – there are now more cell phones in the world than human beings, and more than 150 million phones are thrown away each year.
 It is estimated that this equates to more than $2 billion worth of gold.
 Electronic recycling reduces waste, it unlocks the potential to reuse materials and it can also generate funds for businesses.

 Commuting and Remote Working